 Market

 European technology growth lending remains structurally undersupplied.
-Regional banks pulled back after 2008 and have not returned.
-US BDC platforms cannot operate at the €1–25m deal size that defines the European growth segment.
-PitchBook reports European venture debt deal value reached €5.9bn in Q1 2026, pacing 18% above 2025, with half the top ten deals driven by AI.
+The regional banks pulled back after 2008 and have not returned.
+The US BDC platforms cannot operate at the €1–25m deal size that defines the European growth segment.
+PitchBook reports that European venture debt deal value reached €5.9 billion in the first three months of 2026, pacing 18% above 2025, with half the top ten deals driven by investments in AI.
+Bootstrap is positioned as a top specialist in this expanding market, with a portfolio diversified across the most resilient European technology subsectors.

 05